 04 of 10

-in this tutorial called Anatomy of a High Efficiency Condensing Furnace I explain what makes the conventional furnace and condensing furnace so different and how and how the condensing furnace works.
+This tutorial explains what makes the conventional furnace and condensing furnace so different and how and how the condensing furnace works.

 05 of 10